|Motto: Excelsior (Ever Upward)|

 - Little Danzig between Midtown and Downtown on the East side.
-It boasts some of the finest restaurants in the city.
+It boasts some of the finest German restaurants in the city.
 Nearby Little Marseille is renowned for being a centre of Gaulhosc cuisine and culture, although it has gentrified somewhat in the modern day.

 - The World Trade Towers are the tallest buildings in North America and the third tallest in the world.
 Completed in 1979, they were designed in the Art Deco Revival Style.
 In September 2001 a pair of airships were hijacked and drove them at top speed directly into the Towers.
 Unfortunately, both ships used hydrogen instead of helium and despite the automatic safety systems considerable damage was caused to the buildings and the surrounding neighborhood from falling, flaming debris.
 Sections of both buildings actually collapsed, raining flaming debris below.
 The exact loss of life is unknown but best estimates put it at over a thousand.
 Over twenty stories of each Tower are still undergoing repair/reconstruction and extensive fire safety retrofitting.
 It reopened for business in early 2007.